-Ther Journey to Independence (18 months – 3 Years)
+The Journey to Independence (18 Months – 3 Years)

 Montessori educators refer to the child from birth to three years as “the joyful child.”
 Arbor’s Toddler Program aims to fulfill that intrinsic nature.
 The program focuses on joyful, yet purposeful, learning that fosters independence, creativity and self-esteem.

 Help Me to Do It Myself